lsinfo3/itc-conference/awards/rising-scholar-award.md

 title: Rising Scholar Award
 ---

-## ITC Rising Scholar Award 2018

-It is our pleasure to award the 2018 ITC Rising Scholar Award to [Dr. Arpan Mukhopadhyay](../bio/arpan-mukhopadhyay.html), post-doctoral researcher in the Computer Communations and Applications Laboratory-2 of Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland, for fundamental mathematical results on mean-field approximations.
-His extremely strong and solid theoretic contributions extend a versatile performance analysis method for a very broad range of applications that are following the original spirit of ITC.

 ## ITC Rising Scholar Award

 In 2017, the International Advisory Council (IAC) of the ITC decided to set up a new award, the ITC Rising Scholar Award.
-The goal of the ITC Rising Scholar Award is to recognize young researchers with significant contributions to the ITC Community in the field of performance, traffic modeling and control in communication networks and networking science.
+The goal of the ITC Rising Scholar Award is to recognize young researchers with significant contributions to the ITC Community in the field of performance, traffic modeling and control in communication networks and networking science.<br/>
 There is an open call for nominations, and the ITC Rising Scholar Award was given for the first time at ITC 30 in Vienna in September 2018.

 **Eligible Nominees**